Biography of Director of Institutional Research

-John Ryan, currently serves is the Interim Vice President for Enrollment Management and Director of Institutional Research.
-John's appointed as Interim VP for Enrollment Management is effective beginning June 16, 2014.
-Prior to joining the office of Institutional Studies in March 2011, John served as Director of Assessment for the College of Education and Human Ecology and as Assistant Provost and Associate Director of Institutional Research and Planning at The Ohio State University, with prior experience in student affairs as well as fiscal and policy analysis for the Ohio Legislative Budget Office.
+John Ryan, currently serves as the Director of Institutional Research.
+Prior to joining the Office of Institutional Studies in March 2011, John served as Director of Assessment for the College of Education and Human Ecology and as Assistant Provost and Associate Director of Institutional Research and Planning at The Ohio State University, with prior experience in student affairs as well as fiscal and policy analysis for the Ohio Legislative Budget Office.

 His publications and research interests have focused on the relationship between institutional expenditures, degree completion, and student engagement as well as principles and best practices in promoting institutional effectiveness and academic quality with publications in Research in Higher Education, Enrollment Management Journal, a forthcoming article in Higher Education, and a co-authored a chapter in the recent book edited by James Martin and James E. Samels, Turnaround: Leading Stressed Colleges and Universities to Excellence (Johns Hopkins University Press).
 Some of his current interests and work focus on innovation and decision support, the improvement and accountability divide, the cost-access-quality dilemma, factors that influence faculty satisfaction and retention, models of student learning and development, and fostering greater collaboration between student and academic affairs units to enhance student success.